Nervous Estonians look to the West as Russia fears grow

 The alliance's rapid reaction force will be strengthened, to make sure it can be in the right place at the right time with the right resources.

-But that's not quite the same as a permanent military presence here - something many Baltic leaders would like to see.'New era'
+But that's not quite the same as a permanent military presence here - something many Baltic leaders would like to see.

 The argument against such a deployment is that it would break existing treaty commitments between Nato and Russia.